 European Foundation for the Improvment of Living and Working Conditions.
 EU body that conducts surveys on employment and social conditions in EU countries: the European Quality of Life Survey, the European Working Conditions Survey and the European Survey on Working Time and Work-Life Balance.

-Non-Governmental Organization (NGO) information on the Internet can be located using the following directories and the NGO search engine below.
-Please also see the UCB Library Research Guide on this topic.
+Non-Governmental Organization (NGO) information on the Internet can be located using the following sources below.
+Please also see the UC Berkeley Library Research Guide on this topic.

 Think Tank Search Engine.
 From Harvard Kennedy School Library.

 WANGO.
 Worldwide directory of Nongovernmental organizations searchable by country and area of interest.

 Idealist.Org.
 Includes a directory organizations by name, mission, focus country and more.

 CGS PolicyArchive.
 Good resource for a range of full-text documents produced by think tanks (non-profit research organizations) in the United States.